-Each year there are often membership opportunities available up to a maximum number of salmon members as determined by the Clubs Management Committee.
+There are membership opportunities available most years up to a maximum number of salmon members as determined by the Clubs Management Committee.
 So even if anglers are unsuccessful in the year of first applying they would be wise to join the waiting list in case opportunities arise for the following year.

 Since the AGM on 5th December 2018 permit prices have changed for anglers who live outside of an area defined by new rules on the Membership page, there is a concessionary rate for senior anglers.